The Aligning Tools mode provides all aligning and similarity related functionalities of the packer.

-- Precision: more precision means better accuracy in looking for similar islands.
+- Precision: more precision means better accuracy in looking for similar islands in the Border Shape mode.
 Precision set to 500 should be sufficient in most cases.
 This value should be increased in the first place, when dealing with really small islands.

-- Similarity Threshold: a greater value of this parameter means islands will be more likely recognized as similar in shape.
+- Similarity Threshold: a greater value of this parameter means island borders will be more likely recognized as similar in shape.
 A lower value means more accurate distinction.

 - Correct Vertices - correct position of matching UV vertices of similar islands so they are placed on the top of each other after aligning.
 This option is only available when the Check Vertices option is enabled.